aws-samples/aws-lex-web-ui/templates/README.md

 pass the ID of an existing Cognito Identity Pool to avoid creating a new one.
 - [CodeBuild](https://aws.amazon.com/codebuild/) project to configure
 and deploy to S3 when using the CodeBuild Deployment Mode.
-If using the Pipeline Deployment Mode, a CodeBuild project is created to bootstrap a CodeCommit repository whit the application source.
 - [S3](https://aws.amazon.com/s3/) buckets to host the web application and to store build artifacts.
 - [Lambda](https://aws.amazon.com/lambda/) functions used as CloudFormation